-Lately, I have been reading lots of how-to growth marketing blogs and articles.
+Lately, we have been reading lots of how-to growth marketing blogs and articles.
 Most of which are insightful and thought-provoking.
 There are lots of great ideas and philosophies in this burgeoning landscape.
 But there seems to be also a dark underside to growth hacking that harkens back to the Wild West Days of SEO.

 What seems to be happening is that the drive for business in the cyber world is clouding the judgment of people who are striving for more market share.
 From buying users to inflate growth numbers in the app world to online commerce sites spamming craigslist.
 The drive for user numbers and the consequential sales numbers and prospective investment dollars has taken many growth marketers closer to The Darkside.